Chubek/chubek/README.md

 1. Domain-locked and Domain-specific languages;
 2. Extensibility of software through tooling;

-I have recently began making AI slopt with Agentic AI.
+Below is a list of my work, mostly hand-made, and at the end, my AI slop.
+I have recently began making AI slop with Agentic AI.
 As a form of therapy, given the topsy-turvey world of the yesterday's tomorrow.
 I have written some good stuff, but I still don't *own* them and I don't take honor in them.
 This text before you right now begins with a list of **real software** that I have toiled over, and at the end, I list my AI slop.

 ## Notable Work, Categorized by Language (No AI)